-After the collision part of the body of the vehicle was on the tarmac and part of it on the grass.
-As one faces Masaka the vehicle was on the left hand side.
-The learned counsel appearing for she defendant submitted that according to the evidence of Mr. Ibingira this place of the accident, the road was curving.
-There was a bend and according to the evidence of PW2, this bend was curving on the left.
-The taxi UXE 872 was coming from the direction of Masaka going towards Kampala.
-It came approaching Ibingira on the wrong side.
-It was speeding and in an effort to avoid a head on collision DW1 swerved to the right and the taxi also swerved to regain its right position.
-In the process a collision occurred and the taxi was pushed off the road to the plantation.
-DW1 was asked he tried to avoid the accident by swerving en the right side.
+After the collision part of the body of the vehicle was on the tarmac and part of it on the grass, As one faces Masaka the vehicle was on the left handside.

+The learned counsel appearing for the defendant submitted that according to the evidence of the Island this place of the accident the road was curving.
+There was about and according to the place of ...../8 the accident the road was curving.
+There was abent and according to DW2 this bent was curving on the left.
+The taxi UXE 872 was coming from the direction of Masaka going towards Kamwala.
+It came approaching Ibingira on the wrong side, It was speeding and in an effort to avoid head on collision DW1 swerved to the right and the taxi also swerved to regain its right position.
+In the process a collision occurred and the taxi was pushed off the road to the plantation, DW1 was asked he tried to avoid the accident by swerving an the right side.
 That when faced with the agony of the moment one would also do anything to award off the accident.
-Ibingira in the circumstances was faced with emergency.
-If he swerved on the left would have been very dangerous.
+Ibingira in the circumstances was faced with emergency, If he swerved on the left would have been very dangereous.

-When asked by what side of the landrover was damaged in the accident Ibingira replied that it was the right hand side.
-The implication was that he was in the wrong because in the normal circumstances it would have been his left and not the right.
-It depends how the collision happened if he had hit the rear of Peugeot or the left hand side of the landrover.
-He believed the evidence of DW1, DW2 and DW3 consistent as to what had happened.
-He saw no reason why they could tell lies.
-That from the evidence of people the other vehicle UXE 872 had three passengers and the fourth person was in the cabin in the circumstances the driver could not manage to control the vehicle.
-There was overloading and the speeding that would constitute evidence of negligence.
-At the impact the Peugeot was pushed 30 yards away from the road.
-The force by which the taxi hit the landrover which was stationery shows that the taxi came very on a high speed.
-That the evidence of the prosecution witness should be looked at with some suspect.

-Lubega PW1 said after the accident he became unconscious.
-He said blood clots were moved from the kidneys but the report did not say so.
+When asked by what side of the landrover was damaged in the accident Ibingira replied that it was the right hand side, implication was that he was in the wrong because in the normal circumstances it would have been his left and not the right.
+It depends how the collision happened, If he had hit the rear of peaugot or the left handside of the landrover.
+He believed the evidence of Dw1, Dw2 and Dw3 consistent as to what had happened, He saw no reason whu they could tell lies.
+That from the evidence of people the other vehicle UXE 872 had three passengers and the fourth person was in the cabin in the circumstances .the driver . could not manage to control the vehicle, There was overlodging and the speeding that would consitute evidence of negligence.
+At the impact the praugot was pushed 30 yards away from the road, The force by which the text hit the landrover which was stationery shows that the taxi came at very high speed.
+That the evidence of the prosecution witneses should be looked at with some suspect, Lubega PW1 said niter the accident he became unconsious. said blood clots were removed from the kidneys but the report did not say sc. ..../9

 PW2 said that he could not dig properly but the report did not say so.
-Those people should be treated with some suspicion.
-They were in fact testifying for their own benefit.
-There were not independent witnesses whereas DW2 and DW3 had no interest whether the defendant company pays damages or not.
-One was wondering why they were suing Ibingira because the owner of the car in which they were travelling died.
+These people should betreated with some suspicion.
+They were in fact testifying for their own benefit, There were not independen witnesses whereas DW2 and DW3 had no interest whether the defendant company pays damages or not.
+One was wendering why they were suing Ibingira because the owner of the car in which they were travelling died.
 It has been the practice if one is testifying in one cause to call an independent witness who would give independent evidence.
 He prayed that their evidence about how the accident happened be rejected.
 He submitted that when assessing damages should look at the medical report for PW1 and PW2.
-In the case of Lubega of the case had not been dismissed he could not get more than 30,000/= shs.
-The learned counsel prayed the court to dismiss his evidence that he was unconscious.
+In the case of Lubega of the case had not been dismissed he could not get more than 30,000 \( \sigma \) shs.
+The learned counsel prayed the court to dismiss his evidence that he was unconsious.